This module consists of a mix of high-level, core, low-level and

 stageAmat(scatXYZ, scatMiet, rtr, right_, balance_, verb_, A, Tmats_)

-Stages a pre-staged matrix A.
+Stages a pre-staged matrix \(A\).

-A (l_{max} x nscat, l_{max} x nscat)
+A (l_{max} x nscat, l_{max} x nscat): an in/output matrix,

 which must contain 1-body T-matrices in the diagonal blocks on